Homemade Waffle Recipe

 - Place the flour, sugar, baking powder, and salt in a large bowl, and whisk to combine.

-- Pour the liquid ingredients into the dry, and fold together until mostly blended but still a little lumpy.
+- Fold together until mostly blended but still a little lumpy.

 - Place about 1 cup of waffle batter into the hot waffle maker and cook until golden brown (about 2 to 3 minutes).